Demystify This!

 Most of us don’t remember the first time we heard our first swear word, but we remember hearing them at their best … at the movies.
 The scripts that called for the actors to say something awful to punctuate their acts of violence were so cool.
 We can try to diminish their effect, as we age, and we can say, “That seems so 6th grade now,” but we cannot deny how cool it was when we were in 6th grade.
 “That swear word punctuated that scene so well, and they were so pitch-perfect that I gotta get that in my next situation.”

-Some jokes, and or stories, just don’t feel complete without quality swear words peppered throughout, particularly in the punch line.
+Some jokes and stories just don’t feel complete without quality swear words peppered throughout, particularly in the punch line.
 We develop a personal history with these words that feels so intimate they’re almost familial.
 If we feel a need to replace them how would we do it without relying too much on the tried and tested models?

 We so remember the first time we dropped a big one on our primary authority figure, because we felt a peculiar sensation that is difficult to describe.
 We know that that sensation was all about power though.
-It felt a little uncomfortable that first time, but it was necessary, because we needed it to accentuate whatever we were feeling at the time.
-We paused after saying it to provide maximum impact, and we were fully prepared to deal with the aftermath.
-We gave them a small, knowing smile that would have made you proud.
-We made an announcement that “We don’t care anymore.
+We gave them a small, knowing smile that would have made you proud, and with that, we made an announcement that “We don’t care anymore.
 We’re no longer children.
 We now have these words in our arsenal, and we’re not afraid to use them.”
 We learned that the strategic use of profanity can turn a period into an exclamation point.
 We also learned how to use tones, rhythms, and stresses to maximum effect.
 Then, we learned the proper facial expression to wear when delivering a haymaker to rattle our ancestors down to their foundation.
 We learned how to convey emotions early on when no one took us seriously, by learning how to articulate swears!

 After we discovered how to use these words properly, we discovered that using profanity also requires a level of balance.
 When our goal is displaying a rebellious truth, too much energy and too much intent can shift the balance of power in such a way that dilutes our meaning.
 When we swear, we hope to vent, as opposed to internalizing our anger, but doing so too often can lead to laughter, as it shows the profane character might not have the confidence to know when and how to use profanity properly.
 If swearing provides excellent punctuation, in other words, excessive punctuation can lead to a clumsy presentation.
 The power of profanity, we find, comes with great responsibility.
 Excessive profanity can also lead the audience to believe the speaker is profane, and thereby unable to properly express themselves due to a lack of quality education.
-By using swear words, we hope to shock and offend, but excessive swearing can reveal our intent and diminish it.
+As we age, we learn that Gary the line cook was right on the mark, swearing should be oregano and paprika, as opposed to the main course.

 The Dysphemism Treadmill

-It doesn’t matter what the word is, how pleasantly awful, every swear word will eventually run its course, individually, culturally, even sociopolitically.
+It doesn’t matter how awful the swear word is, every single one of them will eventually run its course, individually, culturally, even sociopolitically.
 Our individual experience is such that we enjoy saying and hearing these words, as they define our breakout, we incorporate them into our lexicon, and we expect our peers to also do so, until we arrive at a place where everyone we know expresses themselves through a variety of the same situation-specific swear words.
-The selection of certain swear words eventually becomes so agreed up that it’s expected, and when it becomes expected, it becomes commonplace.
+The selection of certain swear words eventually becomes so agreed upon that it’s expected, and when it becomes expected, it becomes commonplace.

 “Well, he’s gonna hear it somewhere,” people reflexively say whenever they accidentally swear in front of our kids.